Andyson007/Cameralease/server/docs.md

 - user: string | name of the person that is reserving

 #### Response
-Failure: Returns a 400 with text/plain explaining the error on a bad request.
+Failure: Returns a 400(Bad Request) with text/plain explaining the error on a bad request.
-Success: Returns a 202 with application/json with the updated camera in the form
+Success: Returns a 202(Accepted) with application/json with the updated camera in the form
 - name: string | The name of the camera
 - model: string | The model of the camera
 - uid: number | id of the current camera (unique)